spcornelius/paramnet/README.rst

 ========

-``paramnet`` provides a convenience mixin, `Parametrized`, for creating subclasses of NetworkX's `Graph` (`DiGraph`) that have expected parameters associated with each node and/or edge (e.g., in a network dynamical system).
-It provides a few key features:
+``paramnet`` provides a convenience mixin, `Parametrized`, for creating subclasses of NetworkX's `Graph` (`DiGraph`) that have numeric parameters associated with nodes and edges (for example, a dynamical system on a network).
+It provides the following key features:

-* Enforces the existence of specified attributes for each node or edge
-* Allows easy acccess to the value of a parameter by node or edge, without navigating NetworkX's nested dict structure
+* Simplified reads/writes for the parameter value for a specific node/edge, without navigating NetworkX's nested dict structure
+* Enforcing a well-defined node order on the graph, which in turn allows...
-* Permits extracting a given parameter for all nodes (edges) as a 1D (2D) `numpy` array
+* Extraction of all values of a given node (edge) parameter as a 1D (2D) `numpy` array
-* This is accomplished by maintaining a well-defined order for the network nodes, complete with index lookup

-of specified named attributes for the (Di)Graph's nodes/edges, and also maintains a well-defined order for the nodes.
-This allows the user to extract a given node (edge) parameters as a well-defined vector (matrix).

 Examples
 --------
 A parametrized network class can be created by subclassing from `Graph` or `DiGraph` using the `Parametrized` mixin.
-The names of any node/edge parameters should be specified in the class definition:
+The names of any node/edge parameters can be specified in the class definition:

 .. code:: python